etereo-io/edge-next/DOCUMENTATION.md

 The login cookie is httpOnly, meaning it can only be accessed by the API, and it's encrypted using [@hapi/iron](https://hapi.dev/family/iron) for more security.

+Apart from the cookie authentication there are two more ways to authenticate:
+- JWT token on the Authenthication header*
+- API Key

 ### Providers

 In the configuration different providers can be enabled or disabled